 This story was originally published on March 15, 2018.

-Over the last few months, I’ve been tracking the best fares every week on Southwest from more than 30 destinations.
+We often track the best fares every week on Southwest from more than 30 destinations.
 Not only has this information been helpful to readers, but by watching fares week by week,we’ve learned a lot about Southwest pricing (which also affects Southwest award tickets).
 I thought I’d share that information to help you book your upcoming Southwest flights.

-This information could be especially useful because Southwest doesn’t allow their fares to be published on any outside site like Google Flights, Expedia, etc. You must go to Southwest’s site to check fares and book your flights directly.
+The coronavirus has upended this data in large part, but many truisms still hold.
+The information could be especially useful because Southwest doesn’t allow their fares to be published on any outside site like Google Flights, Expedia, etc. You must go to Southwest’s site to check fares and book your flights directly.
 Regardless, Southwest is always a reader favorite for many reasons, like the fact that they offer everyone two free checked bags and the ability to earn the Southwest Companion Pass.

 When to book Southwest flights